Research: general guidance

 Good note-taking and filing is essential.
 Key points are:

-- Make sure that you have clearly identified the source of every note you take — for example, that you have the full archive reference for the document, or, if a published book, the correct title, author’s name and initials, and the page number.
+- Make sure that you have clearly identified the source of every note you take: for example, for a document the full archive reference; for a published book, the correct title, author’s name and initials, publication date and the page number; for a newspaper the title and date.

 - Make sure that you distinguish clearly between when you are making a verbatim quotation and when you are summarising.
 Verbatims should be exact, that is, mis-spellings, capital letters and all.
 You can edit them later, but what you have noted should be an accurate transcript.